-The data scanned from the survey forms is uploaded into DMS and edited on-screen.
-Multiple edits rules are built in the DMS to check for inconsistencies in the companies' returns

-Edit programs are run on SAS software to perform checks on consistency of returns between separate questions and for an examination of returns with monetary amounts for research and development related expenditure.
+The data received from the survey e-forms is uploaded into DMS and edited on-screen.
+Multiple edits rules are set up on the DMS to check for inconsistencies in the companies' returns.
+Edit programs are run also on SAS software to perform checks on consistency of returns between separate questions and for an examination of returns with monetary amounts for research and development related expenditure.